DIAGNijmegen/auc23-baseline/README.md

 # Training Example

 This repo contains preprocessing, training, and inference code for a universal 3D classifier (UC).
 It is heavily based on the [nnUnet](https://github.com/MIC-DKFZ/nnUNet) code base.
 More specifically, to make it work on SOL (the cluster at DIAG), it's based [DIAG's nnUnet fork](https://github.com/DIAGNijmegen/nnunet).
-As an classification framework, it uses the [I3D model](https://github.com/hassony2/kinetics_i3d_pytorch) instead of a Unet.
+It furthermore uses the [I3D model](https://github.com/hassony2/kinetics_i3d_pytorch).

+Feel free to join the discussion about this codebase in the [Universal 3D Classifier channel on Teams](https://teams.microsoft.com/l/channel/19%3a7c2d62ff6c4a4d3c9d7a8b9e2d857571%40thread.tacv2/Universal%25203D%2520classifier?groupId=97a88c45-447f-4147-9e80-5e7c013f7501&tenantId=b208fe69-471e-48c4-8d87-025e9b9a157f).

+If you experience any issues with this codebase, please let us know in the [Teams channel](https://teams.microsoft.com/l/channel/19%3a7c2d62ff6c4a4d3c9d7a8b9e2d857571%40thread.tacv2/Universal%25203D%2520classifier?groupId=97a88c45-447f-4147-9e80-5e7c013f7501&tenantId=b208fe69-471e-48c4-8d87-025e9b9a157f) or open an issue on GitHub.

 ## Table of Contents
 * [Dataset format](#datasetformat)